 - brushing your teeth or washing your face with tap water

-- eating contaminated food, including meals prepared by people following poor hygiene practices
+- eating tainted food, including meals prepared by people following poor hygiene practices

-- taking part in activities in contaminated water, such as swimming or water sports
+- taking part in activities in tainted water, such as swimming or water sports.

 - infections causing gastroenteritis (vomiting and diarrhoea)